mikewesthad/p5-performance-tips/README.md

 ### Disable the Friendly Error System

 When you use the non-minified p5.js file (as opposed to p5.min.js), there is a friendly error system that will warn you when you try to override a p5 method, e.g. if you try to do `random = 5;` or `max = 3;`.
-This error checking system can significantly slow down your code (up to ~10x in some cases). (**Link to test**)
+This error checking system can significantly slow down your code (up to ~10x in some cases).
+See the [friendly error performance test](code/friendly-error-system/).

 If you are running p5.js version 0.5.3 or greater, you can disable this with one line of code at the top of your sketch: